Why Are Seat Belts So Important for Car Safety?

 "I'm a safe driver; I don't need a seat belt."
 No matter how careful you are, you can't control the actions of other drivers.
 Accidents happen unexpectedly, and a seat belt is your best defense.

 "I'm just going a short distance."
-Most car accidents happen close to home, on roads, you travel frequently.
+Most car accidents happen close to home, on roads you travel frequently.
 Don't let familiarity breed complacency—always buckle up, even on short trips.

 "Seat belts are uncomfortable."
 While it's true that seat belts can feel restrictive at times, manufacturers design them with comfort and safety in mind.
 Adjusting your seat and the belt properly can make a big difference.